 Indicators of URSP student achievement are the following...

 High ratings for our students who did internships.

-After they have completed the URSP required courses, our students are eligible to complete a mandatory internship -- a one-semester, 20-hour-per-week planning-related job with a public or private office or firm.
+After they have completed the URSP required courses, our students are eligible to complete a mandatory internship — a one-semester, 20-hour-per-week, planning-related job with a public or private office or firm.
 Students choose their internships in organizations or businesses that do the type of planning they are interested in pursuing for their first post-graduate job.
 At the end of the internship, each student’s supervisor completes an evaluation form.
 The form asks the supervisor to identify the intern’s major strengths and ways in which the student could improve job performance.
-They then rank the student on a 1 to 5 point scale -- with 5 being “outstanding” -- in each of the following categories: a) accountability; b) quality of work; c) communication skills; interpersonal skills; and e) initiative.
-The mean annual scores for URSP students has historically been four or above.
+They then rank the student on a 1-to-5-point scale — with 5 being “outstanding” — in each of the following categories: a) accountability; b) quality of work; c) communication skills; interpersonal skills; and e) initiative.
+The mean annual score for URSP students has historically been four or above.

 A group of UMD students took second place at the U.S. Department of Energy Solar Decathlon in 2017 for their work on a solar-powered house that blended Native American principles with cutting-edge technologies and modular design.
 Designed by an interdisciplinary team of students, including dual degree student Malik Johnson-Williams (Architecture and Community Planning), the entry, called reACT, beat nine other teams from academic institutions around the globe, and was the number-one U.S. entry in that year’s competition.
 The teams competed in 10 competitions over nine days that evaluated each home’s performance, design, sustainability and market appeal.

 Student Retention Rate

 Percentage of students who began studies in Fall 2019 and continued into Fall 2020: 90%

 Student Retention Rate: Percentage of students who began studies in Fall 2019 and continued into Fall 2020: 90%